Saccharide/cool-commands/assembly.md

 ```
 scanf always add a \0 at the end of input, that's why we need to put number of buffer -1 when writing sth like %BUF_SIZE-1s
 ```

+* X86 Instructions
+`cmovz` is a conditional move if the zero flag is set, else it act as a `nop`